High School Football: With a plethora of talent on offense, Clear Lake is hoping to push farther in 2023

 "I try not to pay attention to all the outside stuff," he said.
 "I just focus on the team, focus on winning and continuing to get better.
 I've been working on getting stronger, faster and more mature."

-Focusing on football has been tough for the Clear Lake community the past few weeks.
+Focusing on football has been tough for the Clear Lake community over the past few weeks.

 Head coach Jared DeVries will not coach the team this season to be with his family after a tragedy over the summer.